Erdőhorváti: History

 The village is first mentioned after the Mongol invasion, but it likely existed earlier.
 Artifacts from the Celtic era have been found in the remains of a fort on Várhegy, suggesting its history predates the Hungarian Conquest.

 First Written Records

 Erdőhorváti is first mentioned in a 1342 royal land dispute.
 In 1341, legal representation was used by Miklós, Jakab, and Balázs, sons of Dubou, to summon Domokos in a land case dating back to 1328.

 In 1353, the village was mentioned in connection with a Paulite monastery built there.
 The ruins were visible in the 15th century but are no longer identifiable.

 In 1398, it was referred to as Horváthy, owned by István Debreő and his sons.

 Later History

 In 1647, Erdőhorváti became the property of Zsuzsanna Lorántffy, wife of György Rákóczi I. After the Rákóczi estate was confiscated, it became royal property, later owned by several noble families.

-Population

-As of January 1, 2023, the population is 530.
-In the 19th century, Erdőhorváti had a diverse population, including Hungarians, Croatians, Germans, and Slovaks.